 The lavish Festival theatre Edinburgh was built in 1994 and has a long and impressive history.
 Before or after the show you can partake in the popular backstage tour to see what happens behind the stage walls.
 In the coming season, you can catch one of the classics like Shakespeare in Love or King Lear or even Les Misérables.
 Check the theatre website to see what's on at the Festival Theater Edinburgh.

 The Edinburgh Playhouse has a long history and is the UK’s largest working theatre, seating more than 3,000 guests over three levels.
 The theatre was originally a cinema but today it’s the home of many a famous musical.
-Scotland’s capital has a vibrant cultural scene worth exploring, which is easy when you’re staying in Radisson Blu Hotel, Edinburgh, located on the historic Royal Mile, just ten minutes’ walk from both the Playhouse and Festival Theatre.
+Scotland’s capital has a vibrant cultural scene worth exploring, which is easy when you’re staying in Radisson Blu Hotel, Edinburgh City Centre, located on the historic Royal Mile, just ten minutes’ walk from both the Playhouse and Festival Theatre.